 Mostly “Sometimes / Not really”: “Consider picking one area to experiment with first—like a short walk, a weekly call, or a tiny new learning habit.”

-Focus: appointments, conversations, tasks, money details—kept non‑clinical but aligned with what brain health centers ask people to notice.
+Focus: appointments, tasks, conversations, money details—kept non‑clinical but aligned with what brain health centers ask people to notice.